Non-classical properties of the e.m. near field of an atom in spontaneous light emission: Abstract

 \section{Abstract}

-We use Glauber's correlation function function as well as the Green functions formalism to investigate, in the case of a dipolar atomic transition, the causal behaviour of the spontaneously emitted electromagnetic field.
-We also examine the role played by the longitudinal electric field, which is not described in terms of photonic (transverse) degrees of freedom.
-We predict the existence of a genuinely quantum memory effect at the level of the near field surrounding the atom, which keeps track of the past excitation and emission by the atom.
+We use Glauber's correlation function as well as the Green functions formalism to investigate, in the case of a dipolar atomic transition, the causal behaviour of the spontaneously emitted electromagnetic field, in the A.p coupling.
+This brings us to examine the role played by the longitudinal electric field, which is not described in terms of photonic (transverse) degrees of freedom.